 - Digital Shareables on Borderline Personality Disorder: These digital resources, including graphics and messages, can be used to spread the word about borderline personality disorder and help promote awareness and education in your community.

 - Introduction to Co-Occurring Borderline Personality Disorder and Substance Use Disorders (Substance Abuse and Mental Health Services Administration)

-- Statistics: Personality Disorders: Webpage listing information on the prevalence of personality disorder among adults.
+- Statistics: Personality Disorders: This webpage provides the statistics currently available on the prevalence of personality disorder among people in the United States.

 - Experts Discuss Borderline Personality Disorder: Learn the signs, symptoms, diagnosis, treatments, and the latest research on borderline personality disorder.

 Unless otherwise specified, the information on our website and in our publications is in the public domain and may be reused or copied without permission.
 However, you may not reuse or copy images.
 Please cite the National Institute of Mental Health as the source.
 Read our copyright policy to learn more about our guidelines for reusing NIMH content.